A voice for

 Milk thistle seeds (Silybum marianum)

-There are a fair number of high-quality clinical trials on milk thistle.
-Most studies have investigated the isolated compound silymarin or its most active isomer silybin, rather than the herbal plant in its whole form.
+There are several high-quality clinical trials on milk thistle.
+Most studies have investigated the isolated compound silymarin or its most active isomer silybin, rather than the plant part in its whole form.
 A number of these studies have been included below to demonstrate the evidence base for the medicinal actions discussed in this monograph.

-In this review, a number of experimental and high-quality clinical studies confirmed a number of effects such as anticancer, antidiabetic, and cardioprotective properties of milk thistle extracts.
-Milk thistle also has a strong body of evidence for mechanisms by which it protects the liver against toxins as well as for its ability to therapeutically assist in chronic liver diseases (3).
+In this review, 65 papers were analysed and confirmed silymarin to have a number of effects, such as anticancer, antidiabetic, and cardioprotective properties.
+Milk thistle also has a strong body of evidence for mechanisms by which it protects the liver against toxins as well as for its ability to therapeutically assist in chronic liver diseases (11).

 • Did you know?